MassProspecting/.github/profile/basic-users/2-check-your-orders.md

 ![Order Statistics](../../assets/dashboard-01.png)

-- 🟣 Leads Discovered: Total number of posts matched by your filters.
+- 🟣 Leads Discovered: Total number of posts that showed up using your [LinkedIn search](#-view-the-linkedin-search).
 - 🟢 % Leads Processed: The percentage of discovered leads that have already been analyzed and enriched.
 - 🔵 Valid Emails After Filters: How many of those leads had valid emails and passed your filters (e.g. country, headcount, etc).